phiresky/nmap-log-parse/README.md

 ## Setup

-1. add this line to your crontab on your raspberry pi (or other device that is always on):
+1. add this line to your root crontab on your raspberry pi (or other device that is always on):

     `*/10 * * * * nmap -sn $subnet -oX - >> $outputpath/logs`